Author: Greg Gimlick

 Keeping it simple is always the best way to go.
 In the previous example, I got into some efficiency factors, but I was working on the computer and letting it figure those.
 As a beginner, you can work with only the input numbers and still be satisfied with the results.
 Multiply your voltage (14.8 volts for our 4S example) by the projected amps.

-The propeller will draw 56 amps (available from many manufacturers’ sites) and you’ll come up with 828.8 watts or 158 watts per pound for the 51/4-pound airplane.
-It’s higher than my computer-generated projection, but the computer figured several factors to project an 80% efficiency, which is the lower number and close to reality.
+If the propeller will draw 56 amps (data available from many manufacturers' sites), you'll come up with 828.8 watts (14.8 V × 56 A) or 158 watts per pound for the 5 1/4-pound airplane.
+It's higher than my computer-generated projection because the computer factored in an 80% efficiency estimate, which is closer to reality.

 Tools